XxAcielxX/arch-plasma-install/README.md

 ```

 ### Install [NuShell](https://www.nushell.sh) <a name="alternative-shells"></a>
-NuShell is a powerful shell that has really helpful debug statements and is overall my preferred shell environment.
+NuShell is a powerful shell that has really helpful debug statements and is overall a solid shell environment.
 ```
 yay -S nushell
 ```

 ### Install [Zsh](https://wiki.archlinux.org/index.php/zsh/)
 Zsh is a powerful shell that operates as both an interactive shell and as a scripting language interpreter.
-It's XxAcielxX's preferred shell environment.
+It's a preferred shell environment by many.
 ```
 sudo pacman -S zsh zsh-completions
 ```